Room-2015

 The film takes a darker turn when we begin to see a more human side to Taylor after a horrible accident, which leaves him without legs.
 To counterbalance this tragedy, Forrest is comically wounded in the buttocks.

-I am not sure if I love or loathe the character of Jenny.
-Wright is perfect at giving her some vulnerability and her terrible upbringing can excuse some of her actions and take advantage of Forrest for arguably her gain.
+Wright is perfect at giving her some vulnerability, and her terrible upbringing can excuse some of her actions and lead her to take advantage of Forrest, arguably for her own gain.

-Still, she has Forrest’s heart so she cannot be all that bad.
+Still, she has Forrest’s heart, so she cannot be all that bad.

 Zemeckis’s Forrest Gump (1994) has emotion, sweetness, and heart, and those are nice qualities for a film to have.